cadenai/byodr/docs/operator_manual.md

 ![](img/controller/cert_40downloadcertificateclicked.jpg)

 The mac will ask to add the certificate to the computer for further usage.
-Choose 'login' and click add.
+Choose as keychain 'login' and click add.
 It's installed.

 Go on with trusting it.
 Go to your key-chain and double-click the certificate.
+The certificate is called 'rover.mwlc.ai'.

 ![](img/controller/cert_50certificateopeninkeychain.jpg)